perfanalytics/pose2sim/README.md

   <!-- print(f'torch version: {torch.__version__}, cuda version: {torch.version.cuda}, cudnn version: {torch.backends.cudnn.version()}, onnxruntime version: {ort.__version__}') -->

 > **Note on storage use:**\
-     A full installation takes up to 10 GB of storage spate.
+     A full installation takes up to 10 GB of storage space.
 However, GPU support is not mandatory and takes about 6 GB.
 A minimal installation with carefully chosen pose models and without GPU support **would take less than 3 GB**.\
     <img src="Content/Storage.png" width="760">